PrimeEuler/nms.js/lib/sheldon/README.md

 ======
 What is sheldon?:
 ======
-sheldon is an open-source unix-like shell written in JavaScript.
+Sheldon is a node.js unix-like shell based on Sheldon from U.S. Acres